ktr03rtk/iot-web-app/README.md

 - Once your app is registered as pwa on the phone, you can continue to use it even after you stop hosting.
 (The API URL you are uploading to must be enabled.)

 - Once loaded and cached, the app will not be able to load the updated content unless the user clears the cache.
 You can update content automatically by versioning the cache.
-For more information, see this cache strategy [article] (https://web.dev/offline-cookbook/).
+For more information, see this cache strategy [article](https://web.dev/offline-cookbook/).

 # Supported OS